Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-In other words, the bias of RORR for binary treatments when treatment effects are heterogeneous is equal to the covariance of the individual treatment effects and the conditional variance of the treatment residual.
-This covariance will not equal zero except in special cases (e.g., the treatment is assigned uniformly at random) and therefore $\tilde{\theta} \neq E[\theta_i]$ in general.\footnote{A corollary is that ranking treatments based on their PLM coefficient is not the same as ranking them based on their ATEs \cite{lal2024doesregressionproducerepresentative}.}
+In other words, the RORR bias for binary treatments when treatment effects are heterogeneous is proportional to the covariance of the individual treatment effects with the residual treatment variance.
+This covariance need not equal zero, and therefore $\tilde{\theta} \neq E[\theta_i]$ in general.\footnote{A corollary is that ranking treatments based on their PLM coefficient is not the same as ranking them based on their ATEs \cite{lal2024doesregressionproducerepresentative}.}